kofronpi/contracts-fr-en/src/en/cgv.md

 ### 10.4.
 Additional pay

-In the event of further demands or Evolution of the Deliverable leading to additional work for {{ company.name }}, both parties will agree upon an additional payment to {{ company.name }} before any modification of the work schedule or functional specifications.
+In the event of further demands or Evolution of the Deliverable leading to additional work for the Developer, both parties will agree upon an additional payment to the Developer before any modification of the work schedule or functional specifications.

 ## Article 11.
 References & promotion

-Except if prohibited by the Customer within a month from the Deliverable delivery date, {{ company.name }} is authorize to use the Customer's name, and the Deliverable home page picture as part of its commercial promotion.
+Except if prohibited by the Customer within a month from the Deliverable delivery date, the Developer is authorize to use the Customer's name, and the Deliverable home page picture as part of its commercial promotion.

 ## Article 12.
 Ownership

-{{ company.name }} owns the Deliverable until the full payment of its principal price and interests.
+The Developer owns the Deliverable until the full payment of its principal price and interests.
 Upon full payment, the Customer will receive full ownership.

 ## Article 13.
 Cancellation of contract